Noesis/LanguageServer/README.md

 ![Screenshot](https://raw.githubusercontent.com/Noesis/Noesis.github.io/master/NoesisGUI/LanguageServer/Readme/HeaderScreenshot.png)

-*This extension is currently in a beta release state.*

 ## NoesisGUI

 NoesisGUI is a lightweight cross-platform user interface library optimized for games and real-time applications.
 It brings the power of XAML and WPF to Unity, Unreal and proprietary engines.